 - · Where the pain occurs.

 - · When the pain occurs.

-- · How long it lasts.
+- How long it lasts.

 - How strong it is on a scale of 1 to 10, with 1 being the least amount of pain and 10 the most intense.

-- · What makes the pain feel better and what makes it feel more intense.
+- What makes the pain feel better and what makes it feel more intense.

 There are a number of options for pain relief, including prescription and over-the-counter medications.
-It's important to talk to a member of your health care team before taking any overthe-counter medication, to determine if they are safe and will not interfere with your treatments.
-Many pain medications can lead to constipation, which may make your pain worse.
-Your doctor can prescribe medications that help to avoid constipation.
+It's important to talk to a member of your health care team before taking any over-the-counter medications, to determine if they are safe and will not interfere with your treatments.